Performance of near-optimal protocols in weak processes: Preliminaries

 I establish at this point the regimes where linear-response theory is able to describe thermodynamic processes.
 Those regimes are determined by the relative strength of the driving with respect to the initial value of the protocol, $\delta\lambda/\lambda_0$, and the rate by which the process occurs with respect to the relaxation time of the system, $\tau_R/\tau$.
 See Fig.~\ref{fig:diagram} for a diagram depicting the regimes.
 In region 1, the so-called slowly-varying processes, the ratio $\delta\lambda/\lambda_0$ is arbitrary, while $\tau_R/\tau\ll 1$.
 By contrast, in region 2, the so-called finite-time and weak processes, the ratio $\delta\lambda/\lambda_0\ll 1$, while $\tau_R/\tau$ is arbitrary.
 In region 3, the so-called arbitrarily far-from-equilibrium processes, both ratios are arbitrary.
 Linear-response theory can only describe regions 1 and 2 \cite{naze2020}.
-In this work, we are going to focus on region 2 only.
+In particular, the regime where $\tau_R/\tau\ll 1$ is called sudden processes.